 Head Coach David Quinn

-Quinn, who played at BU from 1984-88, replaces his former head coach and mentor, Jack Parker, who announced his retirement earlier this month after 40 seasons at the helm of the Terrier program.
-At the conclusion of Colorado's season, Quinn will officially take over the BU post.
+Quinn, who played at BU from 1984-88, replaced his former head coach and mentor, Jack Parker, who announced his retirement after 40 seasons at the helm of the Terrier program.

-"David Quinn is the ideal candidate for this job," said Lynch.
-"His resume is filled with great experience at every level and he is a proven head coach and a consummate professional.
+"David Quinn is the ideal candidate for this job," said Mike Lynch, BU's Assistant Vice President and Director of Athletics.
+"His resume is filled with great experiences at every level and he is a proven head coach and a consummate professional.
 He is also a BU man, an important consideration as we deliberated.
 Jack Parker is in many ways irreplaceable, but I'm absolutely convinced that the future of BU hockey is in great hands."

 "I'd like to thank President Brown and Mike Lynch for giving me this incredible opportunity and entrusting me with the BU hockey program," said Quinn.
 "I surely wouldn't be in this position if it were not for Jack Parker and I'm very lucky to be able to call him my coach, mentor and friend.
 One of the things that makes this job so unique is that beyond all the success here, the former players have such a loyalty towards the program.
 I look forward to continuing that and the legacy that Coach Parker leaves behind."

 An All-Hockey East and All-New England defenseman at BU and a co-captain during his senior year of 1987-88, Quinn came back to campus in 2004 to become the team's associate head coach, a role he served in for five seasons.
 Quinn's recruiting efforts were instrumental in helping build BU's 2009 national championship team.
 During his time as associate head coach, he worked primarily with the team's defensemen, turning the unit into arguably the best in the nation.
 All six of the defensemen from the 2009 title squad have reached the National Hockey League.